Stabilizing Consistency Training: A Flow Map Analysis and Self-Distillation

 \subsection{Ablation Study}

 We conduct our ablation study on ImageNet-1K using DiT-B/4.
-The model is trained for 400K steps, and by default, we set $\omega = 5.0$ for $\mathcal L_\text{iSD-T}$ and use conditional velocity guidance for $\mathcal L_\text{CT}$.
-All model weights are randomly initialized.
+The model is trained for 400K steps.
+We set $\omega = 5.0$ for $\mathcal L_\text{iSD-T}$ and use conditional velocity guidance for $\mathcal L_\text{CT}$.
+All weights are randomly initialized.

-\textbf{Key factors.} To validate our analysis, we perform step-by-step ablation experiments aimed at improving the stability and reproducibility of consistency training, as summarized in \cref{tab:validation}.
+\textbf{Key factors.} To validate our analysis, we perform ablation experiments aimed at improving the stability and reproducibility of consistency training, as summarized in \cref{tab:validation}.
 We measure the variance of quantitative results across five runs with different random initializations, and report mean values.

-We begin with a consistency model using linear interpolation.
-Introducing joint training with flow matching and relaxing time improves results and reduces variance, supporting the linearization cost hypothesis.
-We observe that self-distillation alone converges more slowly than baseline (\cref{tab:design-choices}, \cref{fig:interp-jvpop}), while incorporating Pre-CFG $\mathcal L_\text{iSD-T}$ accelerates convergence and improves performance.
+We begin with consistency training $\mathcal L_\mathrm{CT}$ using linear interpolation.
+Joint training with flow matching and relaxing time improve results and reduce variance.
+We observe that self-distillation alone converges more slowly (\cref{tab:design-choices}, \cref{fig:interp-jvpop}), while incorporating Pre-CFG $\mathcal L_\text{iSD-T}$ accelerates convergence and improves performance.

-\textbf{Interpolation, Post-CFG.} As shown in \cref{fig:interp-jvpop} and \cref{tab:design-choices}, linear interpolation tends to perform better under conditional velocity guidance, whereas trigonometric one achieves a lower FID under self-distillation, particularly with Post-CFG (\cref{fig:postcfg}).
+\textbf{Interpolation, Post-CFG.} As shown in \cref{fig:design-choices} and \cref{tab:design-choices}, linear interpolation tends to perform better under conditional velocity guidance, whereas trigonometric one achieves a lower FID under self-distillation, particularly with Post-CFG.
 As performance varies across settings, we leave further analysis to future work.

 \textbf{JVP operation.} We observe that JVP approximation often yields better empirical results than exact computation, as illustrated in \cref{fig:interp-jvpop}.
 Under BF16 precision, it tends to be more robust, as exact one is sensitive to numerical precision.
 The VRAM requirement of the training decreases from 25GB to 18GB on iSD-T, and the training speed improves from 1.48 steps/sec to 4.04 steps/sec on an A100 GPU.